FR4TLIZ/IS-LAB-4/ventoy_image_generator/README.md

 ## Verification

-After the backup is completed, the script will automatically verify the integrity of the image.
+After the image is completed, the script will automatically verify the integrity of the image.